luontola/tdd-mooc/data/1-tdd.md

 If you get stuck, you may watch [this example screencast](https://www.youtube.com/playlist?list=PLSADDT9dzgRCjVvS13ekPr1KwX_JkDQJM).
 It's based on an older version of the exercise, so it's in Java instead of JavaScript, but otherwise it's pretty much the same.

+##### What to submit

-**Submittable artifact:** Git repository with the source code and history of you doing this exercise.
+* Submit to https://studies.cs.helsinki.fi/stats/courses/tdd-pilot a **Git repository** with the source code and history of you doing this exercise.

 </tdd-decision>